Two Culinary Students from The Art Institute of Tampa to Compete in Italy to Win Urbani Tartufi Truffle Contest

 In addition to the scholarship, winners also earn a trip to the “Truffle Experience at Urbani Tartufi,” which consists of an exclusive journey in the world of truffles.
 The experience begins in Umbria and culminates at the Accademia del Tartufo, the first school on truffles, where professional chefs will hand down their knowledge in the art of cooking truffles.

-The Art Institute of Tampa, a branch of Miami International University of Art & Design is one of The Art Institutes, a system of over 50 schools throughout North America.
+The Art Institute of Tampa, a branch of Miami International University of Art & Design, is one of The Art Institutes, a system of private, non-profit schools throughout the United States.
 Programs, credential levels, technology, and scheduling options vary by school and are subject to change.
-Not all online programs are available to residents of all U.S. states.
-Several institutions included in The Art Institutes system are campuses of South University or Argosy University.
-The Art Institute of Tampa, a branch of Miami International University of Art & Design, Parkside at Tampa Bay Park - 4401 North Himes Avenue, Suite 150, Tampa, FL 33614-7086. © 2016 The Art Institutes.
+The Art Institute of Tampa, a branch of Miami International University of Art & Design, Parkside at Tampa Bay Park, 4401 North Himes Avenue, Suite 150, Tampa, FL 33614-7086 © 2019 The Arts Institutes International LLC.
 All rights reserved.
-Our email address is firstname.lastname@example.org.

 Licensed by the Florida Commission for Independent Education, License No. 1287.